kaelzhang/asks/README.md

 Unlike [prompt](https://npmjs.org/package/prompt), all output messages are implemented with events in `asks`.

-Customizing your output is simply straight forward, just as you wish !
+With `asks`, customizing your output is simply straight forward, just as you wish !

 There are 4 event types: